ralphjsmit/filament/packages/schemas/docs/03-infolists/02-text.md

 TextEntry::make('price')
     ->money('EUR')
 ```

+<UtilityInjection set="infolistEntries" version="4.x">As well as allowing static values, the `money()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 There is also a `divideBy` argument for `money()` that allows you to divide the original value by a number before formatting it.
 This could be useful if your database stores the price in cents, for example: